FREE TRAINING SESSIONS

 SESSION NOTES

-Today’s gymnastics option is a mix of HSH, HSPU and muscle up strength drills.
+Today’s gymnastics option is a collection of straight arm and bent arm strength.

 RECOVERY FLOW